Search element - Quick search bar

 How to cup-feed

-These tips will help you to cup-feed your baby, no matter how old they are.
+These tips can help you to cup-feed your baby, no matter how old they are.
 It’s good to have someone help you while you are learning, such as another mum, a breastfeeding counsellor or a health professional.

-2. Put a bib on baby or hold a cloth under the cup to catch any spills.
+2. Put a bib on your baby or hold a cloth under the cup to catch any spills.

 3. If your baby is young, wrap them to gently restrain their hands.
 Hold an older baby so they can't reach for the cup.

-4. Sit baby upright in your lap and hold them firmly with your spare arm and hand.
+4. Sit your baby upright in your lap and hold them firmly with your spare arm and hand.

 5. Hold the cup so it rests lightly on baby's lower lip and just reaches the corners of their mouth.